-He has a BA(Hons) in Musical Theatre from the Guildford School of Acting and has always had a flare for staging his own productions after charging the neighbours 50p to watch him perform a one man version of 'Annie' in his garage.
+They have a BA(Hons) in Musical Theatre from the Guildford School of Acting and have always had a flare for staging their own productions after charging the neighbours 50p to watch them perform a one person version of 'Annie' in their garage.
 Other work includes regional productions of Sweeney Todd and Spring Awakening, Book & Lyrics of 'Perfectly Ordinary' at the Hope Mill Theatre and Assistant Directing the UK Tour of Salad Days.

 @MatthewRankcom on Twitter

 Favourite Food: Hummus and Almonds